imcf/pyppms/README.md

 This is a Python 2 package for talking to the so-called *PUMAPI*.

+## Usage Instructions

+TODO!
+Until then you may have a look at the testing instructions.

+## Testing

+Automated testing is described in the [TESTING](TESTING.md) document.

 ## Note

 The PPMS API is not quite clean or consistent.
 During development of the